 The Examination Regulations state that PRS status can be held for a maximum of four terms.
 The Graduate Studies Committee of the Department of Sociology requires submitting for Transfer of Status by Monday of Week 4 in Trinity Term of the first year.

 How to Apply for Transfer of Status

-Applications for transfer of status should be made using the GSO.2 and SOC.1 forms available here.
+Applications for Transfer of Status should be made using the GSO.2 SSD form available here.